Avocet Line

 The Avocet Line is the railway line in Devon, England connecting Exeter with Exmouth.
 It was originally built by the London and South Western Railway, and was historically known as the Exmouth branch railway.
 The line follows the Exe Estuary for about half of its route, from just outside Topsham (on the Exmouth end) to Exmouth, giving views of the estuary.
 The line is named after the pied avocet, which lives in the estuary.

 History

-The line was constructed in 1861, connecting the City of Exeter and the port town of Exmouth, in England.
-It was built in two portions by two railway companies, but worked as a single entity.
+The line was constructed in 1861, connecting the City of Exeter and the port town of Exmouth.
+Built in two portions by two railway companies, it worked as a single entity.